Words of Wisdom

 Kathleen

-This week’s challenge is about resisting the power of negativity.
+This post is about resisting the power of negativity.

 Becoming part of the negativity—blaming, arguing and acting out in ways that do not serve ourselves or others—is not the answer.
 But there are times lately when I feel as though Darth Vader is invading my space: I can hear his heavy breathing next to me; I’m being lured to come over to the dark side.